 Beginners - This class is for newcomers, no skills required.

-Intermediate - Beginner students that have completed two semesters and are ready to expand upon the skills learned.
+Beginner Plus- Beginner students that have completed one semesters and are ready to expand upon the skills learned.

 Bluegrass Band - This class is for musicians and singers and will teach you how to play with others as the group learns songs together.
 You will learn how to arrange the song, pick the best key for the song, play along with different instruments and singers, and perform together at a local nursing home.
 We hope this experience will create relationships, spur bands to form, and make more music in our area and beyond.